Joe Savoie: Diving helmet development

 His original intention was to develop a free flow helmet for his own use, as underwater construction and salvage work was dangerous.
 The helmet was intended to provide head protection, allow clear communications, and the mobility to work at any angle including inverted.
-The first helmet was built between January and March of 1964.
+The first helmet was built between January and March 1964.
 It was based on a fiberglass Italian motor cycle crash helmet shell and used his own custom-built stainless steel fittings as components.
 Two novel features of the helmet were the neoprene neck dam and the neck ring.
 Designs progressed from a helmet sealed to the neck of a dry suit to a version that sealed directly to the neck of the diver, allowing the helmet to move with the diver's head, which in turn gave the diver a significantly improved field of vision.

 The neck dam made a seal between the helmet and the diver's neck, and allowed the diver a full range of head movement.
 It was attached to an oval neck ring, which was clamped to the lower rim of the helmet by two cams.
 The patent application for the helmet was filed at the U.S. Patent Office in 1964, but did not cover the neck ring and neck dam.
 This helmet had a flip-up faceplate, like the visor of a crash helmet, which allows the diver to open it between dives, drink and communicate freely without needing to remove the helmet.

 The qualities of the helmet were recognised by the other divers at Dick Evans, Inc. and several commissioned Savoie to make helmets for their use.
 He spent most of the rest of 1964 and 1965 building more flip-up helmets, but later in 1965 hurricane Betsy devastated the Gulf coast, and sank a barge carrying 602 tons of liquid chlorine in the Mississippi River south of Baton Rouge.
 The U.S. Army Corps of Engineers were called in to manage salvage operations, and 24 divers, including Savoie, were brought in from Dick Evans, Inc. to salvage the chlorine cylinders.